digital-work-lab/open-source-project/05-best_practice.md

 # Learning objectives

-- Facilitate the practical application of git-commands and Python coding from previous sessions
+Our objectives for today are to

 - Discuss whether the teams encountered any challenges and how they can be addressed
+- Facilitate the practical application of Git commands and Python coding from previous sessions

-- Our focus is on helping teams organize their work effectively
+The focus is on **helping teams organize their work effectively**.
+To this end, we

-- We encourage you to share challenges, errors or lessons learned
+- Encourage you to share challenges, errors or lessons learned
-- We do not introduce new commands (except when you ask for them or when they are useful for your work)
+- Do not introduce new commands, except when you ask for them or when they are useful for your work

 ---
 <!-- paginate: true -->